-Final applications must be received within 60 days after project completion, by reservation end date or by Nov.
-30, 2024, whichever comes first.
-Program funds are limited, and submission of a final application does not guarantee an rebate payment unless funds were set aside previously, based on an approved reservation application, and resulting reservation letter, and all criteria of this document are met.
+Final applications must be received within 60 days after project completion, by reservation end date or by Dec.
+1, 2025, whichever comes first.
+Program funds are limited.
+Submission of a final application does not guarantee a rebate payment unless funds were set aside previously, based on an approved reservation application, the resulting reservation letter and the criteria of this document being met.

-NOTE: Applications received after November 30, 2024 may be cancelled.
+NOTE: Applications received after Dec.
+1, 2025, may be cancelled or subject to 2026 policies and procedures.

-13.5 Final Application Review
+16.5 Final application review

 The program team will review the final application and the final project documentation.
 A post-inspection may be required for verification purposes.
-Please note that the actual rebate amount paid will be based on review of the final application and supporting project documentation of equipment installed and will be subject to program specifications, terms and conditions.
-It is essential that both customers and contractors understand and comply with all specifications and program terms and conditions.
+Multiple projects and reservations for projects at the same facility or customer may be subject to an annual cap.
+A reservation does not guarantee a rebate payment.
+The actual rebate amount paid will be based on a review of the final application, along with the supporting project documentation of the equipment installed, and will be subject to program specifications, terms and conditions.
+It is essential that both customers and contractors understand and comply with all equipment specifications and program terms and conditions, which can be found on dteenergy.com/business.